Xzentosia/Xzen-Game-Manager/README.md

 Some features may change, and store scanning may improve over time.
 FSR Implementation for games are still in early development. ```The FSR Versions are modified FSR INT8 .dll's``` that means it supports older cards like RX6000 Series

-Required Notice: Copyright (c) 2026 LXRylex (https://github.com/LXRylex)
+Required Notice: Copyright (c) 2026 LXRylex and Xzentosia (https://github.com/LXRylex, https://github.com/Xzentosia)